Lip Lift in Brazil: the surgery that transforms your smile permanently

 The difference between lip lift and lip flip

 A common confusion.
 The lip flip is a non-surgical procedure that uses botulinum toxin applied to the orbicularis muscle around the lips to relax it and allow the vermilion to slightly evert.
-The effect is subtle, temporary (lasting two to three months), and indicated for those who have a habit of contracting the lip when smiling.
+The effect is subtle, temporary (lasting two to three months), and recommended for those who have a habit of contracting the lip when smiling.
 It does not shorten the philtrum, does not remove skin, and is not permanent.
 It is a reasonable alternative for those who want just a subtle touch without surgery, but it never compares to the result of the surgical lip lift.

 My training and why to trust me for your lip lift